MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/sales/quantity-cannot-be-reduced.md

 ---
-title: The quantity cannot be reduced when canceling sales order
+title: The quantity can't be reduced when a sales order is canceled
-description: The quantity cannot be reduced when canceling sales order
+description: The quantity can't be reduced when a sales order is canceled.
 author: hja@microsoft.com
 ms.date: 5/17/2021
 ms.topic: troubleshooting